jayxue/EZMusicBox/README.md

 * Play all cached music in sequential order.
 * Play animation on screen for better experience.
 The animation can be stopped.

+More play mode will be added, such as single song, single looping or random looping.

 Usage
 -----